CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 * `load C:\Alice\Desktop\sampleTasks.xml` in Windows<br>
   Load tasks from the given filepath.

+* `load data.xml`<br>
+  Load tasks from the `data.xml` file located in the same directory as the application.

 ### 2.17.
 Find tasks: `find`

 Find a list of all/finished/unfinished tasks containing given keywords.<br>
 Format: `find [all/finished/unfinished] [KEYWORD...]`

-> * Only task(s) whose names containing any of the entire KEYWORD given will be listed.
+> * Only task(s) whose names contain any of the KEYWORD given fully will be listed.
-> * Matching is case-insensitive.
+> * Matching of the keywords is treated in a case-insensitive manner.
+> * Tasks listed under find command will be sorted based on the following parameters, from the most importance to the least importance: `due date > priority > due time > name > tag`

 Example: